Wendy Crewson: Career

 In 2015, Crewson was inducted to Canada's Walk of Fame.
 In 2016, she received the Earle Grey Award, which recognizes actors for their contributions to the international profile of Canadian TV or for their significant body of work.

 From 2017 to 2021, Crewson played a recurring role lead character's mother and assisting her in investigations in the CBC drama series, Frankie Drake Mysteries.
 She received two nominations for Canadian Screen Award for Best Guest Performance, Drama Series.
 Also that time, she had a recurring role on the CBC sitcom Workin' Moms, receiving another Canadian Screen Award nomination in 2020.
 In 2018, she starred in the CTV crime drama series, The Detail, for which she was nominated for a Canadian Screen Award for Best Actress in a Continuing Leading Dramatic Role.
 In 2019, she starred in the Hallmark series When Hope Calls, and in 2020 starred in the Netflix horror series October Faction.
 In 2021, she starred in the second season of Peacock series Departure, and in 2022 starred as title character' mother in the CBS medical drama Good Sam.
 She later was cast in the third season of CBC Television police drama Pretty Hard Cases and the internationally produced thriller Gray.

+Crewson has appeared on the CBS drama series Tracker in February 2024, replacing Mary McDonnell in recasting.

 Personal life

 She married actor Michael Murphy in 1988, and they have two children.
 They divorced in January 2009, but remain friends and worked together on the film Fall (2014).

 Crewson came out publicly as lesbian in December 2014, and revealed to the press that she had come out to her family years earlier.
-In 2015, it was reported that Crewson dated Julie Bristow, president of Bristow Global Media in Canada.
+In 2015, it was reported that Crewson was in a relationship with Julie Bristow, president of Bristow Global Media in Canada.